alasdairforsythe/rdrand/README.md

 # rdrand
 Fastest random number generator for Go using assembly.
+It can generate a random number in 6 cycles.
 Currently only supports x86_64.

 ## Usage
 ```go